 Agoraphobic symptoms can be mental, emotional and physical.
 The anxiety and fear can go from mild feelings of apprehension to a full-blown panic attack.

 Typically, the closer you are to what you’re afraid of, the greater your fear will be.
-You can test the severity of your problem with this 2-minute online phobia of open spaces test.
+You can test the severity of your problem with this 2-minute online crowded public places phobia test.

-But because the fear is a physical response to patterns of thinking about open spaces and not the actual open spaces almost all people with phobia of open spaces can create a very strong reaction just by using their mind.
+But because the fear is a physical response to patterns of thinking about open spaces and not the actual open spaces almost all people with crowded public places phobia can create a very strong reaction just by using their mind.

-> For help chaging these patterns of thinking, read this article How to Overcome Phobia of Open Spaces.
+> For help chaging these patterns of thinking, read this article How to Overcome Crowded Public Places Phobia.